HHS/simpler-grants-gov/documentation/decisions/adr/0008-front-end-framework.md

 ## Decision Outcome <!-- REQUIRED -->

-Chosen option: "{option 1}", because {justification. e.g., only option which meets a key decision driver | which satisfies x condition | ... }.
+Chosen option: Next.js, because of the options that meet our requirements .

 ### Positive Consequences <!-- OPTIONAL -->